Copper Brazing: The Basics You Should Know

 I. Copper and Copper Alloys

-Copper and its alloys are widely used due to their outstanding electrical conductivity, thermal conductivity, corrosion resistance, and formability.
-These alloys can generally be divided into four categories: red copper, brass, bronze, and white copper.
+Copper and its alloys are extensively utilized in industrial applications due to their exceptional properties, including superior electrical and thermal conductivity, excellent corrosion resistance, and high formability.
+These materials are categorized into four main groups: pure copper (often referred to as red copper), brass, bronze, and white copper (also known as nickel silver).

 II.
 Material Properties of Copper and Copper Alloys